Quzhe Huang

 Quzhe Huang, Shengqi Zhu, Yansong Feng, Yuan Ye, Yuxuan Lai, Dongyan Zhao

-Empirically showed that determining the relation between entities in long texts only requires limited evidence, and proposed a method based on co-reference and multi-hop reasoning to select evidence sentences for document-level RE.
+TL:DR: Empirically showed that determining the relation between entities in long texts only requires limited evidence, and proposed a method based on co-reference and multi-hop reasoning to select evidence sentences for document-level RE.

 Exploring Distantly-Labeled Rationales in Neural Network Models (ACL 21)